gamepark/gamepark.github.io/docs/step-by-step-example/complete-the-setup.md

 }
 ```

-:bulb: If you start a rule that has automatic moves, they will be play automatically as a part of the setup too.
+:bulb: If you start a rule that has automatic moves, they will be played automatically as a part of the setup too.